ClareMSYanGit/Interop-TestSuites/ExchangeWebServices/Docs/ExchangeEWSTestSuiteDeploymentGuide.md

 ### SUT resource requirements

-Each test suite contained within the Exchange Server EWS Protocol test suites package may require varying levels of resources on the SUT.
+Each test suite contained within Exchange Server EWS Protocol Test Suites package may require varying levels of resources on the SUT.
 The following table outlines these resources for each test suite.
 The SUT configuration scripts will automatically create all the required resources for the Microsoft server implementation.
 To configure the SUT